Soothing the soul

-Disorders of sex development, or DSD (previously called intersex), includes a range of conditions that lead to abnormal development of the sex organs and atypical genitalia — genitalia that is not clearly male or female.
+Differences in sex development, or DSD (previously called intersex), encompasses a range of conditions involving abnormal development of sex organs and ambiguous genitalia (external genital organs that aren’t clearly male or female).

-Often, the cause of DSD is unknown.
-The development of sex organs is a very complex process comprised of many steps, and errors in any of these steps can result in DSD.
-Abnormalities in the chromosomes, or in the production and activity of hormones, may also play a role.
-The most common cause of atypical genitalia is an abnormality in the hormone-producing adrenal glands, which can cause females to develop male characteristics.
+The cause of DSD is often unknown.
+Sex organ development is a complex, multistep process, and an error in any step can result in DSD.
+Abnormalities in chromosomes or in hormone production and activity may also play roles.
+The most common cause of atypical genitalia in genetic females is an abnormality in the adrenal glands that results in overproduction of male hormones.

-At UCSF, children with DSD are cared for in the Disorders of Sex Development Clinic.
-This clinic brings together experts from many fields — pediatric urology, pediatric endocrinology, reproductive endocrinology, genetics, child psychology, social work and nursing — to provide comprehensive, specialized care for children and their families.
+At UCSF, we offer specialized care for children with DSD and for their families in our Differences in Sex Development Clinic, which brings together experts in pediatric urology, pediatric endocrinology, reproductive endocrinology, genetics, child psychology, social work, nursing and other relevant fields.

-Disorders of sex development include a range of conditions that may manifest in different ways.
-Some of the signs include:
+DSD encompasses a range of conditions that may manifest in different ways.
+Possible signs include:

-In most cases, it's clear that a child has a disorder of sex development by looking at the genitals.
-In other cases, it's not so simple to identify.
-Most children are diagnosed at birth, but sometimes the condition is not detected until adolescence.
+In most cases, we know that a child has a difference in sex development by looking at the genitals.
+In other cases, it's less clear.
+Most children are diagnosed at birth, but sometimes the condition isn’t detected until adolescence.

-Treatment varies depending on your child's diagnosis.
-Some children need surgery to prevent medical problems while others do not.
-Some children require life-long hormone or electrolyte supplements.
-Gender is not assigned by the medical team but by the individual.
-The team's role is to support the child and family.
+Treatment depends on the condition we diagnose.
+Some children need surgery to prevent medical problems.
+Some children require lifelong hormone or electrolyte supplements.
+Our team’s role is to support the child and family through the process of gender assignment and medical care.

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.